Kaljurand/Arvutaja/README.md

 Other
 -----

-### Building PGF
+### Getting the PGF grammar file

 The PGF file is not checked in.
-To compile the app you have to build the PGF and copy it into the app's `res/raw/` directory.
-The relevant GF-files are currently part of the net-speech-api project's gf-branch (http://net-speech-api.googlecode.com).
+To compile the app you have to first get the PGF and copy it into the app's `res/raw/` directory.
+The grammars are developed by a separate project (http://github.com/Kaljurand/Grammars/), and pre-compiled grammars have been made available at http://kaljurand.github.com/Grammars/.
+So updating to the latest PGF (before compiling) is as simple as:

-    gf -make -s -optimize-pgf -mk-index --path ../lib/:../Numerals/ Unitconv???.gf mv Unitconv.pgf ${APP}/res/raw/unitconv.pgf
+   curl http://kaljurand.github.com/Grammars/grammars/pgf/Calc.pgf > ${APP}/res/raw/grammar.pgf

 Tests
 -----

   * kaks sada tuhat viis teist milli kraadi kraadides
-  * kaks minutit sekundites (2 readings, 2nd currently gets a Java parse error)
+  * kaks minutit sekundites (2 readings)
   * kaks hektarit ruut kilo meetrites
+  * Pii korda miinus kaks jagatud pool teist